core-wg/senml-spec/draft-ietf-core-senml.md

 generated.

 All SenML Records in a Pack MUST have the same version number.
-This is typically done by adding a base Version attribute to only the first Record in the Pack.
+This is typically done by adding a Base Version field to only the first Record in the Pack.

 Systems reading one of the objects MUST check for the Version